 Everyone who ever plans to come to the Holy Land on a pilgrimage has a relative or friend intervene to say “Stop!
 Don’t do it.
 Haven’t you seen the news lately about what’s going on over there?”

 Security in Israel is just about the best in the world!
 The reality is that the rate of crime there, violent or petty thievery, is less than most American or European cities.
-I’ve been to Barcelona 3 times and unfortunately my wife’s purse was nabbed while we were praying in the cathedral (by a person in the pew in back of us).
+I’ve been to Barcelona – unfortunately my wife’s purse was nabbed while we were praying in the cathedral (by a person in the pew in back of us).
 She lost her cell phone, passports, everything.
-I’ve led two land tours in Italy, and sure enough a gypsy tried to nab the handbag of one of my passengers.
+I’ve led a few land tours in Italy, and, sure enough, a gypsy tried to nab the handbag of one of my passengers.
 I rode “the tube” once in London, and my traveling companion had some very scary guys try to relieve him of his wallet.
-I’ve led 20 trips to the holy land and we’ve had not one such incident!
+I’ve led 25 trips to the holy land and we’ve had not one such incident!
 I’ve felt safer there than I feel in downtown New York or Chicago!!!!!

-Our tour company is a Palestinian Christian company – they know the country like the back of their hands and get along with Palestinian Muslims as well as Jewish Israelis.
+On the ground in the Holy Land, we are taken care of by a Palestinian Christian tour company – they know the country like the back of their hands and get along with Palestinian Muslims as well as Jewish Israelis.
 They do an amazing job of keeping us safe and relaxed, making all things ultra-convenient.
 They will not take chances with our safety.
 I assure you, if a situation should ever arise shortly before our trip that presented true danger to Christian pilgrims, the trip would be canceled and money refunded to passengers.

-The videos on www.goholyland.info should ease your concerns.
-But if you would feel better speaking to me or my assistant Cyndi about the safety issue, we’d be happy to talk with you via phone.
+Hopefully, my words here have eased your concerns.
+However, if you would feel better speaking to me or one of our pilgrimage team members about the safety issue, we’d be happy to talk with you via phone.
+Call Jane at 1-800-842-4842.

 Remember – the single most often repeated sentence by Jesus in the gospels is “Do not be afraid!”
 I encourage you not to allow fear to rob you of this incredible opportunity for spiritual growth.